wgalbraith/280/docs_student/diff-means.md

 Even though we are using two means in our calculation, we should remember a **difference of means is a single value**.
 If our difference on means is significantly different from 0, this would provide evidence that the group the athlete is in is associated with pulse rate.

+# Comparing Quantitative Distribution from Two Independent Groups

+While the mean is often the most popular statistic to compare across groups, it often either an incomplete metric, or worse a misleading metric.
+It can be incomplete in the sense that it only gives a measure of central tendency.
+It includes no information about variablilty or the shape of the underlying data.
+In order to get a fuller picture we may rely on comparisons of the 5-number summaries for each groupa and/or side-by-side plots.
+Thes plots may be dot plots, histograms, or boxplots, shown below from top to bottom.